 Agricultural Inspectors examine all equipment and facilities involved in the agricultural food production process, as well as the agricultural products that are waiting to be sold to the public.
 They ensure that everything about this process is up-to-code and safe for human consumption.

 Agricultural Inspectors scrutinize all agricultural food products and processing methods to ensure that these products are safe to eat or drink.
 They must also have a vast knowledge of FDA regulations so they can properly enforce the rules.
 When they find that everything is up to standard, they are often in charge of issuing official grades.
 However, when they discover a problem, the Agricultural Inspector must then swiftly take action to ensure that the issue is remedied before contaminated products are sold to the public.

 Where Does an Agricultural Inspector Work?

 Agricultural Inspectors may work in a wide variety of settings, depending on their industry of choice and specialty.
 Those with bachelor's degrees may work in laboratories, while others may actively examine processing plants, farms, or ranches.
 Those working in the field may come into contact with heavy equipment or large animals that increase risk of injury.
 Working near pesticides also comes with the possibility of chemical contamination.
 Most Agricultural Inspectors work full-time schedules with standard hours.
 However, the work may sometimes require extensive travel, depending on the inspection location.

 What Is the Average Agricultural Inspector's Salary?

-Agricultural Inspectors make an average of $42,680 a year, with the top 10% earning an average of $63,150 and the lowest 10% earning around $25,540 a year.
-Most Agricultural Inspectors work for the federal or state government, with a smaller number working at the local level.
+Agricultural Inspectors made a median salary of $68,830 as of May 2020, with the top 10% earning more than $125,280 and the lowest 10% earning around $40,520 a year.* Most Agricultural Inspectors work for the federal or state government, with a smaller number working at the local level.
 Others work for private animal slaughtering and processing plants, as well as other crop production facilities.